 Sung Kim

 Sung Kim is the founder and lead pastor of Grace Church, a multisite church based in Ann Arbor, Michigan, that is reaching a young, diverse, and progressive population in and around the University of Michigan.
-He is also the Chief Operating Officer for the Reformed Church in America.
-Previously, he led the RCA's leadership development ministry.
 He is a certified Enneagram coach, church planting trainer, and CoreStrengths facilitator.
-He is an ordained minister of Word and sacrament in the RCA.
-You can connect with him by email at skim@rca.org.
+He is an ordained minister of Word and sacrament in the RCA and was previously on the denominational staff, serving as the director of church ministry and the coordinator for leadership development before that.